 The UK government triggered Article 50 of the Lisbon Treaty on 29 March 2017, formally signalling its intent to leave the EU.
-It is important to remember that the negotiation process is expected to take up to two years, meaning the UK is likely to leave the EU in 2019.
+The negotiation process is taking place with the UK expected to leave the EU in 2019.

 Although the UK has voted to leave the European Union (EU), there are no immediate changes for students who want to come and study with us at the University of Sussex.
 Sussex and the city of Brighton is the same friendly, multicultural place it has always been.

 We are pleased to confirm that all EU students (undergraduate, Masters and PhD) who are already studying at Sussex, who have an offer to study at Sussex, or who apply in the 2018 cycle to start their studies in September 2018, will continue to be charged the UK (Home) fee rate for the duration of their course.
 Please note the UK (Home) fee rate may be subject to annual increases for inflation.

 The University of Sussex is an active partner in working together with Universities UK, the British Council and the UK Government to ensure that international students from all around the world continue to have the opportunity to experience some of the best education in the world.